solana-developers/professional-education/labs/escrow/README.md

   - Escrow (the program) -> remains Escrow
   - Escrow (the offer) -> Offer.

-- 'receive' was renamed to 'wanted_amount' as 'receive' is a verb and not a suitable name for an integer.
+- 'receive' was renamed to 'token_b_wanted_amount' as 'receive' is a verb and not a suitable name for an integer.
-- mint_a -> offered_token_mint (ie, what the maker has offered)
+- mint_a -> token_mint_a (ie, what the maker has offered and what the taker wants)
-- mint_b -> wanted_token_mint (ie, what that maker wants)
+- mint_b -> token_mint_b (ie, what that maker wants and what the taker must offer)
-- makerAtaA -> makerOfferedTokenAccount,
+- makerAtaA -> makerTokenAccountA,
-- makerAtaB -> makerWantedTokenAccount
+- makerAtaB -> makerTokenAccountB
-- takerAtaA -> takerOfferedTokenAccount
+- takerAtaA -> takerTokenAccountA
-- takerAtaB -> takerWantedTokenAccount
+- takerAtaB -> takerTokenAccountB